Vaginal cancer may cause abnormal vaginal bleeding, particularly after sexual intercourse or in postmenopausal women.

 (See also Overview of Female Reproductive System Cancers Overview of Female Reproductive System Cancers Cancers can occur in any part of the female reproductive system—the vulva, vagina, cervix, uterus, fallopian tubes, or ovaries.
 These cancers are called gynecologic cancers.
 The most common... read more .)

-In the United States, vaginal cancer accounts for only about 1% of gynecologic cancers.
-The average age at diagnosis is 60 to 65.
+In the United States, vaginal cancer accounts for approximately 1 to 2% of gynecologic cancers.
+The average age at diagnosis is 60 to 65 years.

 Locating the Internal Female Reproductive Organs

-Vaginal cancer may be caused by human papillomavirus (HPV), the same virus that causes genital warts and cervical cancer.
-Having HPV infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more , cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more , or vulvar cancer Vulvar Cancer Vulvar cancer, usually a skin cancer, develops in the area around the opening of the vagina.
+Most vaginal cancers are caused by persistent human papillomavirus (HPV) infection Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more , the same virus that causes genital warts and cervical cancer.
+Having precancerous changes in the cervix or vulva, cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more , or vulvar cancer Vulvar Cancer Vulvar cancer usually develops in the labia, the tissue that surrounds the opening of the vagina.
 The cancer may appear to be a lump, an itchy area, or a sore that does not heal.
-A sample of the... read more increases the risk of developing vaginal cancer.
+A sample of... read more increases the risk of developing vaginal cancer.